-(a) cooperation between the Union's institutions, bodies, offices and agencies involved in protecting the financial interests of the Union, in particular OLAF, and the
+- (a) cooperation between the Union's institutions, bodies, offices and agencies involved in protecting the financial interests of the Union, in particular OLAF and the European Public Prosecutor's Office (EPPO), and the cooperation between these groups and authorities both inside and outside the EU, in particular the customs authorities and other law enforcement bodies of Member States and third countries; - (b) OLAF's revised framework for investigations, with special reference to: (i) the exercise and enforcement of its powers; (ii) its cooperation with national partners (in particular customs authorities and other law enforcement bodies); (iii) the operation of the anti-fraud coordination departments in Member States; (iv) the evidential value of OLAF's reports or (v) the follow-up to OLAF recommendations by relevant national authorities; - (c) activities to detect and prevent fraud and corruption, in particular risk-analysis practices and methods for expenditure under the Union budget as well as fraud and corruption that damages the revenues of the Union; - (d) preventing and fighting against revenue fraud and corruption, with a particular focus on customs data analysis and new challenges in the field (e.g. e-commerce); - (e) protecting the EU single market from counterfeits, tobacco smuggling and goods dangerous for health, security or the environment; - (f) border protection, customs cooperation and information sharing designed to protect the Union budget; - (g) cooperation between customs and other competent authorities to prevent and combat certain fraudulent activities that damage the environment and human health and that affect the EU budget (such as illegal waste shipments, illicit trade in endangered species, illegal chemical products and fraudulent/substandard food products); - (h) preventing the import of illicit products that (i) do not comply with standards laid down in Union environmental and climate legislation, and in Union customs legislation, and (ii) affect the EU budget, to protect the environment, the climate and the EU budget; - (i) preventing and tackling fraud and corruption affecting EU funds in the areas of environment, climate and food security (actions related to the 'Green Deal'); - (j) emerging challenges in the prevention and fight against expenditure fraud and corruption in the context of the current multiannual financial framework and in new instruments such as the Recovery and Resilience Facility; - (k) national and EU anti-fraud strategies and comparisons of the relevant frameworks in different Member States; - (1) effectiveness of management and controls systems and the development of costeffective approaches, including determining fraud risks and comparing control strategies in selected areas (e.g. research and innovation, environment, cohesion policy, agriculture, public budget support, etc.);

-- cooperation of these institutions, bodies, offices and agencies with national and third country authorities, in particular the customs authorities and other law-enforcement bodies of Member States and third countries: - (b) OLAF's revised framework for investigations, with special reference to: (i) the exercise and enforcement of its powers; (ii) its cooperation with national partners (in particular customs authorities and other law-enforcement bodies); (iii) the operation of the anti-fraud coordination services in Member States; (iv) the evidential value of OLAF's reports; or (v) follow-up by relevant national authorities; - (c) activities to detect and prevent fraud, in particular risk-analysis practices and methods in both the expenditure of the Union budget as well as fraud that damages the revenues of the Union; - (d) preventing and fighting against revenue fraud and corruption, with a particular focus on customs-data analysis and new challenges in the field (e.g. e-commerce); - (e) protecting the internal market of the Union against counterfeits, tobacco smuggling, and goods dangerous for health, security or the environment; - (f) border protection, customs cooperation and exchanges of information, and which aim to protect the Union budget; - (g) cooperation between customs and other competent authorities to prevent and fight against certain fraudulent activities that damage the environment and human health, (such as: illegal waste shipments, the illicit trade of endangered species, illegal chemical products, or fraudulent/substandard food products) and that affect the Union budget; - (h) preventing the import of illicit products that do not comply with standards laid down in Union environmental and climate legislation, and in Union customs legislation, and that affect the Union budget, to protect the environment, the climate, and the Union budget; - (i) preventing and fighting against fraud in Union funds in the areas of environment, climate and food security (actions related to the 'Green Deal'); - (j) emerging challenges in the prevention and fight against expenditure fraud in the context of the new multiannual financial framework and in new instruments such as the Recovery and Resilience Facility; - (k) national and Union anti-fraud strategies and comparisons of the relevant frameworks of different Member States; - (l) effectiveness of controls and the development of cost-effective approaches, including determining fraud risks and comparing control strategies in selected areas (e.g. research and innovation, environment, cohesion, agriculture, public-budget support, etc.); - (m) the protection of the Union budget if there are breaches of the principles of the rule of law in the Member States; - (n) the future of Union anti-fraud policy: challenges and opportunities; - (o) money laundering as an accompanying element of fraud and irregularities affecting the Union budget; - (p) fraud committed in cyberspace and which affects the Union budget.
+- (m) protecting the EU budget if there are breaches of the general regime of conditionality for protecting the EU budget (i.e. principles of 'the rule of law') in the Member States; - (n) the future of EU anti-fraud policy: challenges and opportunities; - (o) money laundering that accompanies fraud, corruption or irregularities affecting the EU budget; - (p) fraud committed in cyberspace and which affects the EU budget.